plotly/dash-labs/docs/07-LongCallback.md

 ### Enabling caching
 Caching is enabled by providing one or more zero-argument functions to the `cache_by` argument of `long_callback`.
 These functions are called each time the status of a `long_callback` function is checked, and their return values are hashed as part of the cache key.

-Here is an example using the Flask-Caching callback manager.
+Here is an example using the diskcache callback manager.
 The `clear_cache` argument controls whether the cache is reset at startup.
 In this example, the `cache_by` argument is set to a `lambda` function that returns a fixed UUID that is randomly generated during app initialization.
 The implication of this `cache_by` function is that the cache is shared across all invocations of the callback across all user sessions that are handled by a single server instance.
 Each time a server process is restarted, the cache is cleared an a new UUID is generated.

 ```python
 import time